 Third Step: The program has up to three years with a potential one year extension of signing the Memorandum of Understanding to request peer review.
 The program and the IFSC Program Specialist will inform the IFSC Coordinator that the program is ready for the peer review portion of credentialing.
-This is communicated via the Peer Review Application Form filled out by the program and send to the IFSC Program Specialist.
+This is communicated via the Peer Review Application Form filled out by the program and sent to the IFSC Program Specialist.
 The program will also submit their completed SEQIP and staffing grid with the Peer Review Application Form.
 The IFSC Program Specialist reviews all of this information.
 The IFSC Program Specialist will modify the SEQIP to the Self-Assessment and Supporting Materials (SAM).
 If the IFSC Program Specialist believes the program is ready for peer review they submit all of these documents and a letter of recommendation to the IFSC Coordinator.
-The lead peer reviewer will request the SAM and "Box" from the program.
+The lead peer reviewer will be sent the SAM and the SharePoint link or flash drive from the program.

-The program is now ready for the peer review.
+The program is now ready for peer review.
+The program will upload their policies, procedures and practice to the IFSC SharePoint or on a flash drive.
+The program will have all of the documents uploaded no later than three weeks prior to the beginning of the peer review.
 A letter will go to the program and peer reviewers who were assigned.

-Fourth Step: The peer review length varies from two to five days for an initial peer review, depending on the organization and program's circumstances.
+Fourth Step: The peer review length is one to two days for an initial peer review.
 The peer review consists of interviews, observations of home visits and / or groups, and document reviews.
 The peer review concludes with an oral exit report that outlines the strengths and opportunities for growth of the program and organization.